Skyler Shaye: Career beginnings

 Shaye began her career as a child actress and landed her first role in The Tin Soldier (1998), a television film directed by her godfather, actor Jon Voight.
 She had a recurring role as Sutton Ramsey in The WB's comedy series Family Affair.
-In 2005, she portrayed Katie Bryce in ABC's medical drama series Grey's Anatomy in the episode "A Hard Day's Night".
+In 2005, she portrayed Katie Bryce, Meredith Grey's first patient, in ABC's medical drama series Grey's Anatomy in the episode "A Hard Day's Night".
 She reprised her role as Katie Bryce in the series for two more episodes in 2016 and 2019.
 In 2006, she had guest roles in Criminal Minds and Veronica Mars.
 Shaye landed the role of Cloe in comedy film Bratz (2007), based on the Bratz line of dolls.
 She stated in an interview with American Cheerleader that "Cloe is a great soccer player, but she's doing it so that she can get a college scholarship.
 Deep down, she wants to be a filmmaker, and she never puts down her video camera.
 [In real life] I'm very athletic and love to run, hike and dance."
 She played one of the main roles alongside Nathalia Ramos, Logan Browning, and Janel Parrish.
-She also provided her voice for the Bratz 4 Real video game.